-The Annual Security Report of 2017 was published with cooperation from the Dean of Graduate Studies, the Senior Leadership Team, and with crime statistics tables compiled by Michael Fraley, Operations Manager, the Director of Financial Aid, and local law enforcement agencies or departments that have jurisdiction over some or all of the Clery geography of addressed locations.
+The Annual Security Report of 2018 was published with cooperation from the Dean of Graduate Studies, the Senior Leadership Team, the NYGSP Title IX Coordinator, BGSP-NJ Campus Security Officer, and with crime statistics tables compiled by Michael Fraley, Operations Manager, the Director of Financial Aid, and local law enforcement agencies or departments that have jurisdiction over some or all of the Clery geography of addressed locations.
 Additionally, the NYGSP Security Committee annual security report was utilized to confirm review of campus warning and evacuation procedures and on-campus crime statistics.

-This report is the fifth publication of an institutional security report.
+This report is the sixth publication of an institutional security report.
 Prior to October 2013, institutional Clery disclosures consisted of standalone crime statistics tables reported by the Operations Manager to the Department of Education during the annual Campus Safety and Security Survey.
 These statistics can be found online at https://ope.ed.gov/campussafety/#/.
 The Student Handbook, Faculty Handbook, and Employee Handbook provide helpful information including a Code of Conduct, and other policies now also covered in this Security Report.